 How to choose between FUE and FUT hair transplants

 There are a number of factors that affect the choice between FUE and FUT hair transplants.

-FUE hair transplants are preferable if you want to avoid any risk of linear scarring – although with modern FUT techniques this is minimised anyway.
+FUE hair transplants are preferable if you want to avoid any risk of linear scarring and minimally invasive procedures.
+Although, with modern FUT techniques, this is minimised anyway.

-Because FUE transplants are less invasive, they can also allow you to return home and to work.
+Because FUE transplants are less invasive with a faster recovery, they can also allow you to return home and to work.
 You can return to your normal lifestyle and activity levels more quickly, which may be preferable.

 FUT hair transplants have their own benefits.
 They can be carried out much faster as the follicles (which can number into the thousands) do not need to be extracted from the donor site one by one.

-The decreased time spent in the clinic also means FUT transplants can be completed at lower cost, so if budget is a concern, this method might be a good option for you.
+The decreased time spent in the clinic also means FUT transplants can be completed at a lower cost.
+So if budget is a concern, this method might be a good option for you.
 This can be a major factor in deciding between FUE and FUT.
 You may be interested in our monthly finance options if cost is a concern.

 At UK Hair Transplant Clinics, all of our qualified and highly trained team of hair transplant experts will help you find the solution that’s right for you.
 If you want to find out more about our FUE and FUT hair transplant procedures, you can contact us via our live chat on our website or by email at email@example.com.
 Or you can book a free consultation with one of our hair loss experts.